by Mark Broyles

 The prevalence of infidelity in marriage is staggering.
 If it was only a problem in the lives of those apart from God it would still be discouraging, but the truth is that the amount of marriages among our brethren that have been rocked by this sin is just as staggering.

 Much the same as a medical doctor would use a pathology report to determine the root cause of a physical sickness; God's word gives the pathology of adultery.
-There is a four step destructive process involved in most adulterous relationships.
+There is a four-step destructive process involved in most adulterous relationships.

 The Position of Vulnerability

-Things such as stress, boredom, insecurity, rejection, unfulfilled expectations, and over confidence (I Corinthians 10:12) all make us more vulnerable to temptation.
-Dave Carder wrote in Torn Asunder, "When we are vulnerable, we are emotionally run down, our defenses are down, our perspective on things is clouded, we are not able to make judgment based on truth, and everything is seen through an emotional filter.
+Things such as stress, boredom, insecurity, rejection, unfulfilled expectations, and overconfidence (I Corinthians 10:12) all make us more vulnerable to temptation.
+Dave Carder wrote in Torn Asunder, "When we are vulnerable, we are emotionally run down, our defenses are down, our perspective on things is clouded, we are not able to make a judgment based on truth, and everything is seen through an emotional filter.
 Pain is intensified.
 Therefore, the pursuit of relief from pain is also intensified.
 When you are vulnerable, a situation that might otherwise be safe may now be unsafe."

 Emotional, Non-Physical Involvement

-At this point it is extremely difficult to get out.
-It is like a full blown addiction because of the physical pleasure and bonding that occurs.
+At this point, it is extremely difficult to get out.
+It is like a full-blown addiction because of the physical pleasure and bonding that occurs.

 We find reasons to stay (this person understands me or fulfills me better than my spouse, surely God would want me to be happy, etc.)